mlgiaime/MLG-cookie-stand/README.md

 Wednesday 11/4/15 -- Peer-programming
 Partner: Dan Schwartz
 I received a considerable amount of help/tutoring from Dan followed by myself driving for his html form while I was navigator and he was driver for mine while I was navigator.

+Thursday 11/5/15 -- Client-facing salmon cookie webpage created.
+CSS is still in progress.
+JS now has a table that will populate user input into the table after clicking a button.